PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/add-edit-country.md

  - **ISO code** - This is a mandatory field, when trying to proceed without enetering this field, the following error message is displayed: "The iso_code field is required.".
 If the field input is invalid, the following error message is displayed: "The iso_code field is invalid."
 The following tooltip is displayed: "Two -- or three -- letter ISO code (e.g. "us" for United States).".
 If you try to add a country with an already existing ISO, the following error will show: "This ISO code already exists.You cannot create two countries with the same ISO code."

  - **Call prefix** - This is a mandatory field.
 The following tooltip is displayed: "Internation call prefix, (e.g. 1 for United States)".
+When trying to proceed without enetering this field, the following error message is displayed: "The Call prefix field is required.".

  - **Default currency** - This is a drop-down field which allows to seect a currency from the ones that are enabled on the shop.
 BY default the drop-down is set to: "Default store currency".